dbt-labs/docs.getdbt.com/website/docs/tutorial/3-build-your-first-models.md

 description: With our starter project setup, it's time to get to the fun part — building models!
 ---

 With our starter project setup, it's time to get to the fun part — building [models](building-models)!
-We're going to take the query from the [Setting up](/tutorial/setting-up) instructions, and turn it into a <Term id="model" /> in our dbt project.
+We're going to take the query from the [Setting up](/tutorial/setting-up) instructions, and turn it into a model in our dbt project.

 ## Checkout a new git branch